Featured Article from Software Licensing

 As an example, the report talks about SQL Server 2012 licensing, which has been changed to offer both core based licensing and Server + CAL for the standard edition.
 Not only do you need to understand these models, but you must also understand and apply the license entitlements that go along with them, says Gartner’s report.

-As per Flexera Software blog, the Gartner report also mentions that “software as a service” (SaaS) and the cloud add further complexity, and do not necessarily remove the need to manage licenses.
-The blog post shows that some major ISVs, including Oracle, IBM and Microsoft, have BYOSL programs—Bring Your Own Software and License, to allow organizations to use the (on-premise) licenses they already own in a cloud environment such as Amazon EC2.
+As per Flexera Software blog, the Gartner report also mentions that “software as a service” (SaaS (News - Alert)) and the cloud add further complexity, and do not necessarily remove the need to manage licenses.
+The blog post shows that some major ISVs, including Oracle, IBM and Microsoft (News - Alert), have BYOSL programs—Bring Your Own Software and License, to allow organizations to use the (on-premise) licenses they already own in a cloud environment such as Amazon EC2.
 Emmitt wrote, “They’re still your licenses, even if you are running the software in the Cloud, and your organization is still responsible for maintaining license compliance.”

 On the financial end, the report indicates that ITAM is changing “from an inventory management function to a more strategic financial management role.
 The skills required here include the ability to assess the impact of hardware changes on your software licensing.